 - 1. A UIS employee conditioning the provision of a UIS aid, benefit, or service on an individual's participation in unwelcome sexual conduct. - 2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a UIS education program or activity; or - 3.
-Sexual assault, dating violence, domestic violence, or stalking.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a UIS education program or activity. - 3.
+Sexual assault (as defined in the Sexual Misconduct Policy) - 4.
+Stalking (as defined in the Sexual Misconduct Policy) - 5.
+Dating violence (as defined in the Sexual Misconduct Policy) - 6.
+Domestic violence (as defined in the Sexual Misconduct Policy)